 Evaluations for team placement will be held for all players and all grade levels in the program.
 A panel of 3-5 experienced basketball individuals will determine team placement for players based on performance demonstrated in the evaluations.
 This panel will consist of objective, non-grade related individuals with significant basketball experience who will evaluate the players based on specific criteria.

 Depending on the number of players registered in each grade, multiple teams may be formed with a target number of 3 teams per grade level.
-The maximum number of players on any team will be limited to 10.
-The target team size will be 8 players but teams may be realigned by the Jr. Cougar Board if needed.
+The target team size will be 8 players.
+In limited circumstances, exceptions may be made to allow a team up to a maximum of 10 players as approved by the Jr. Cougar Board.
 Evaluation results will be used to form the teams in each grade as follows:

 Any player wanting to join the Jr. Cougar program after the evaluations have taken place but before the season has started will be assigned to a team if space is available.
 If all teams are full, the players will be placed on a waiting list until enough players are available for a new team to be formed.